 - Biacuplasty is still in its early stages of clinical research.
 Early results are very encouraging.
 This procedure offers the advantage of being a much simpler operative technique than its predecessor, IDET.

-Fig 1.
-Illustration demonstrating a band of radiofrequency current between 2 Transdiscal probes.
 Fig. 2 Intra-operative x-ray of the final placement of two Transdiscal probes.

 - Inclusion Criteria: